-- 1. Remove the used dome by pulling it off the receiver and then discard it.
-This may require a bit of force - 2 Push the new dome over the ribbed end of the receiver - 3.
-Check that the dome is securely mounted by carefully lifting the lower part of the dome and verifying that the collar completely covers the ribbed end of the receiver - 4.
-When placed correctly, the dome will appear slightly angled.
+1. Remove the used dome by pulling it off the receiver and then discard it.
+This may require a bit of force.

+3. Check that the dome is securely mounted by carefully lifting the lower part of the dome and verifying that the collar completely covers the ribbed end of the receiver